matteoarnetoli/disk_usage_repot_python/README.md

 <h2>Description and Objectives</h2>

-In this project I created Python script to generate a disk usage report on an Ubuntu Linux system.
+In this project I created a Python script to generate a disk usage report on an Ubuntu Linux system.
 The script was used to measure total disk usage for each file and directory in the system, and generate a CSV file for the report.</b>

 <h2>Project walk-through</h2>